Game of Thrones: Successors

 In May 2017, after years of speculation about possible successor series, HBO commissioned Max Borenstein, Jane Goldman, Brian Helgeland, Carly Wray, and Bryan Cogman to develop five individual Game of Thrones successor series; the writers were to be working individually with George R. R. Martin, who also co-wrote two of the scripts.
 D. B. Weiss and David Benioff said that they would not be involved with any of the projects.

 Martin said that all the concepts under discussion were prequels, although he believes the term "successor show" applies better to these projects, as they are not Game of Thrones spin-offs in the traditional sense.
 He ruled out Robert's Rebellion (the overthrow of Daenerys's father by Robert Baratheon) as a possible idea and revealed that some may be set outside Westeros.
-In September 2018, speaking about the four projects (i.e. not about the Goldman's project), HBO president of programming Casey Bloys said that some of them had been abandoned completely, while others remained as possibilities for the future; Martin said that: "at least two of them are solidly based on material in Fire and Blood".
+In September 2018, speaking about the four projects (i.e. not about Goldman's project), HBO president of programming Casey Bloys said that some of them had been abandoned completely, while others remained as possibilities for the future; Martin said that: "at least two of them are solidly based on material in Fire & Blood".
 In May 2019, Martin stated that two of the projects were still in the script stage, but were "edging closer".
 In April 2019, Cogman confirmed his prequel would not be moving forward.

-In January 2021, it was revealed that HBO were developing another prequel series to be based on Martin's novella series Tales of Dunk and Egg.
-Steve Conrad was attached as writer and executive producer of the Tales of Dunk and Egg series in November 2021.
-In March 2021, it was reported that three additional Game of Thrones spin-offs were in development at HBO; they include 10,000 Ships, a reference to the voyages made by warrior queen Princess Nymeria, who later founds Dorne; 9 Voyages, about the voyages of Corlys Velaryon on the Sea Snake; and a project based on Flea Bottom, the poorest slum in King's Landing.
+In January 2021, an adult animated spin-off series was announced to be in development at HBO Max.
+In July 2021, two more animated series were in development at HBO Max, with one being set in Yi Ti, a nation in Essos loosely based on Imperial China.
+The working title is The Golden Empire.
+In March 2021, it was reported that three Game of Thrones spin-offs were in development at HBO; they include 10,000 Ships (from Amanda Segal), a reference to the voyages made by warrior queen Princess Nymeria, who later founds Dorne; 9 Voyages aka The Sea Snake (from Bruno Heller), about the voyages of Corlys Velaryon on his vessel the Sea Snake; and a project based on Flea Bottom, the poorest slum in King's Landing.

 In June 2022, it was reported that a Jon Snow sequel series with Kit Harington to reprise his role was in early development at HBO.
-The working title is Snow and Martin confirmed his involvement with the project and that Harington initiated the idea.
-Also in June, Martin said there were still three other live-action series in development: 10,000 Ships (written by Amanda Segal), 9 Voyages aka Sea Snake (written by Bruno Heller), and the Dunk & Egg prequel series (written by Steven Conrad), tentatively titled either The Hedge Knight or Knight of the Seven Kingdoms.
+The working title was Snow and Martin confirmed his involvement with the project and that Harington initiated the idea.
+In April 2024, however, Harington stated the show had been shelved because they could not find a story that excited them enough.

-Bloodmoon
+In April 2023, it was reported that a series based on Aegon Targaryen's conquest of Westeros was in development.
+In December 2023, it was announced that The Sea Snake is being developed as an animated series, having been previously announced as a live action series.